Great Sioux War of 1876: Combatants

 The number of Indian combatants in the war is disputed with estimates ranging from 900 up to 4,000 warriors.
 The seven bands of the Lakota Sioux in the 1870s numbered perhaps 15,000 men, women, and children, but most of them were living on the Great Sioux Reservation and were noncombatants.
 An Indian agent in November 1875 said the Indians living in the unceded areas numbered "a few hundred warriors."
 General Crook estimated that he might face up to 2,000 warriors.
 Most of the Sioux who remained in the unceded territory where the war would take place were Oglala and Hunkpapa, numbering about 5,500 in total.
 Added to this were about 1,500 Northern Cheyenne and Arapaho for a total hostile Indian population of about 7,000, which might include as many as 2,000 warriors.
 The number of warriors participating in the Battle of the Little Bighorn is estimated at between 900 and 2,000.

 The Indians had advantages in mobility and knowledge of the country, but all Indians were part-time warriors.
 In spring, they were partially immobilized by the weakness of their horses which had survived the long winter on limited forage.
 Much of summer and fall they spent hunting buffalo to feed their families.
 About one half of the Indian warriors were armed with guns, ranging from repeating rifles to antiquated muskets, and one half with bows and arrows.
 The short, stout Indian bow was designed to be used from horseback and was deadly at short range, but nearly worthless against a distant or well-fortified enemy.
 Ammunition was in short supply.
 Indian warriors had traditionally fought for individual prestige, rather than strategic objectives, although Crazy Horse seems to have instilled in the Sioux some sense of collective endeavor.
 The Cheyenne were the most centralized and best organized of the Plains Indians.
 The Sioux and Cheyenne were also at war with their long-time enemies, the Crow and Shoshone, which drained off many of their resources.

-To combat the Sioux the U.S. army had a string of forts ringing the Great Sioux Reservation and unceded territory.
+To combat the Sioux, the U.S. army established a string of forts ringing the Great Sioux Reservation and unceded territory.
 The largest force arrayed against the Indians at one time was in summer 1876 and consisted of 2,500 soldiers deployed in the unceded territory and accompanied by hundreds of Indian scouts and civilians.
 Many of the soldiers were recent immigrants and inexperienced on the frontier and in Indian warfare.
 Cavalry soldiers were armed with .45 caliber, single-action revolvers and the Springfield model 1873, a single-shot, breech-loading rifle which gave the soldiers a large advantage in range over most Indian firearms.